coderaiser/putout/README.md

 **Engines** is the heart of 🐊**Putout**: **Parser**, **Loader** and **Runner** are running for every processed file. **Processor** runs all the processors.

+**Note** that currently putout relies on its fork of [recast](https://github.com/putoutjs/recast) to do the parsing and printing.
+Output therefore somestimes gets screwed in forms of whitespaces or indentations (e.g. [issue#118](https://github.com/coderaiser/putout/issues/118) and [issue#129](https://github.com/coderaiser/putout/issues/129)).
+PR and feedback to both the original [recast](https://github.com/putoutjs/recast) project and here are encouraged.

 | Package | Version |
 |--------|-------|
 | [`@putout/engine-parser`](/packages/engine-parser#readme) | [![npm](https://img.shields.io/npm/v/@putout/engine-parser.svg?maxAge=86400)](https://www.npmjs.com/package/@putout/engine-parser) |